-In a number of articles, the magazine attacks Brandler and individual small groups of Social Democrats who oppose the establishment of the united front.
-The magazine particularly attacks the Trotskyists who, incidentally, are working their way into these organisations and using them to carry on provocative undermining work against the united front (No. 2-3).
-After the Brussels Conference of the C.P. of Germany, the Trotskyist gang, in their miserable sheet "Unser Wort" (Our Word) made foul attacks against the united front, hurling themselves with fury against those among the Social Democrats inclined towards the united front.
-The Trotskyist bandits tried to cast a slur upon a number of leading Social Democrats-Breitscheid, Schiff and otherswho, together with the Communists, protested against the execution of Claus.
-These scoundrels completely exposed themselves as agents of the Gestapo (this was before the trial of the Trotskyist-Zinovievist Terrorist Centre) by justifying the execution of anti-Fascist fighters in Germany with cynical references to the death sentences passed in the U.S.S.R. on the murderers of Comrade Kirov.
+In a number of articles, the magazine attacks Brandler and individual small groups of Social-Democrats who oppose the establishment of the united front.
+The magazine particularly attacks the Trotskyists who, incidentally, are worming their way into these organizations and using them to carry on provocative undermining work against the united front (No. 2-3).
+After the Brussels Conference of the C.P. of Germany, the Trotskvist gang, in their miserable sheet Unser Wort ("Our Word"), made foul attacks against the united front, hurling themselves with fury against those among the Social-Democrats inclined toward the united front.
+The Trotskvist bandits tried to cast a slur upon a number of leading Social-Democrats-Breitscheid, Schiff and others-who together with the Communists protested against the execution of Klaus.
+These scoundrels completely exposed themselves as agents of the Gestapo, (this was before the trial of the Trotskyist-Zinovievist Terrorist Center) by justifying the execution of anti-fascist fighters in Germany with cynical references to the death sentences passed in the U.S. S.R. on the murderers of Comrade Kirov.

-The magazine pays considerably less attention to the problem of the People's Front than to that of the United Front.
-True, this question is touched upon in a number of long and short articles, while there is a special and lengthy article by Comrade Burger, entitled: "The Middle Class and the People's Front."
-Nevertheless, it cannot be said that this question has occupied a central place in the magazine.
+The magazine pays considerably less attention to the problem of the People's Front than to that of the united front.
+True, this question is touched upon in a number of long and short articles, while there is a special and lengthy article by Comrade Burger entitled "The Middle Class and the People's Front."
+Nevertheless it cannot be said that this question has occupied a central place in the magazine.
 There is too little attention paid to the problem of work among the Catholic masses.
-The well-written "Open Letter to All Catholics," issued in July, 1936, by the C.C. of the C.P. of Germany, was specially devoted to this question.
+The well written "Open Letter to All Catholics" issued in July, 1936, by the C.C. of the C.P. of Germany was especially devoted to this question.

-The question of the programme of the People's Front and of the slogan of the struggle for a democratic Republic has not been treated sufficiently in the magazine; two articles being devoted to this subject.
-First and foremost, there is an article by Comrade Pieck in No. 4-5, while in the article by Comrade Walter, already mentioned, this question is also dealt with.
-But this circle of questions requires careful consideration and elaboration, the more so since, as Comrade Walter himself emphasised, our handling of the question is being questioned by certain anti-Fascist groupings.
-Our attitude in principle towards bourgeois democracy, the significance of our present struggle in defence of the democratic liberties which have been abolished by the Fascists, and the way to connect this slogan with the daily interests of the working people and the definite fighting level attained by the masses-all these are points on which there should be complete clarity in the minds of our cadres and all working people.
-We must ensure that everybody understands that this is not a manœuvre, that the slogan of the struggle for a democratic Republic. in which the people secure preponderating influence. where they destroy the privileges of the big capitalists and landowners, and uproot Fascism, that this slogan is put forward by the Communists as one which, at the given stage, unites wide sections of the German people against Fascist dictatorship.
+The question of the program of the People's Front and of the slogan of the struggle for a democratic republic has not been treated sufficiently in the magazine, two articles being devoted to this subject.
+First and foremost there is an article by Comrade Pieck in No. 4-5, while in the article by Comrade Walter already mentioned this question is also dealt with.
+But this circle of questions requires careful consideration and elaboration: the more so since, as Comrade Walter himself emphasized, our handling of the question is being questioned by certain anti-fascist groupings.
+Our attitude in principle toward bourgeois democracy, the significance of our present struggle in defense of the democratic liberties which have been abolished by the fascists, and the way to connect this slogan with the daily interests of the working people and the definite fighting level attained by the masses-all these are points on which there should be complete clarity in the minds of our cadres and all working people.

+We must ensure that everybody under-

+stands that this is not a maneuver, that the slogan of the struggle for a democratic republic, in which the people secure preponderating influence, where they destroy the privileges of the big capitalists and landowners, and uproot fascism, that this slogan is put forward by the Communists as one which, at the given stage, unites wide sections of the German people against fascist dictatorship.